JordanMahaut/NPM/README.md

 - homepage : It can be a github repos or a Website, just the web referer to your package
 - bugs : Where to report bugs, also can be a repos git to issues page
 - author : Some information about you
-- main : Used to entry point of your Node Module
+- main : Used to entry point of your Node Package / Module
 - scripts : For advanced configuration of your package [Read More about script possibles values](https://docs.npmjs.com/cli/v8/using-npm/scripts)
 - dependencies : To add a dependency at your project with version as value ``` "express":"4.18.2" ``` will add depency of express version 4.18.2 for example
 - devDependencies : To add a developpement depency on your package, see below